cs-fullstack-master/backend-servers/README.md

 2. Static content refers to web content that changes frequently (True/False)

-3. JavaScript is required to support dunamic content (True/False)
+3. JavaScript is required to support dynamic content (True/False)

-4. Every web server on the Internet utilizes the Apache web server (True/False)
+4. Every web server on the Internet utilizes the Nginx web server (True/False)

 5. You are *required* to have multiple machines in order to host a web site/application (True/False)